-First of all we want to introduce some definitions that facilitate the comparison between the five techniques.
+First of all, we introduce some definitions that facilitate the comparison between the seven techniques.
 All recognition methods have in common that they require some form of representation of the object to be found, which will be called model below.
-The model M is generated from an image of the object to be recognized, called reference image I^r.
-An arbitrary region of interest (ROI) R specifies the object's location in the image.
-The image, in which the object should be recognized, will be referred to as the search image I^s.
+The model M is generated from an image of the object to be recognized.
+A region of interest (ROI) R specifies the object's location in the image.
+The image part defined by R is called reference image I^{r} .
+The image, in which the object should be recognized, will be referred to as the search image I^{s} .
 Almost all object recognition approaches can be split into two successive phases: the offline phase including the generation of the model and the online phase, in which the constructed model is used to find the object in the search image.

-The transformation class T, e.g., translations or Euclidean, similarity, affine, or arbitrary projective transformations, specifies the degrees of freedom of the object, i.e., which transformations the object may undergo in the search image.
-For all similarity measures the object recognition step is performed by transforming the model to a userlimited range of discrete transformations $T_i \in \mathcal{T}$ within the transformation class.
-For each transformed model M_i^{t} = $T_i M$ the similarity measure is calculated between M^t and the corresponding representation of the search image.
+The transformation class \mathcal{T} , e.g., translations or euclidean, similarity, affine, or arbitrary projective transformations, specifies the degrees of freedom of the object, i.e., which transformations the object may undergo in the search image.
+For all similarity measures the object recognition step is performed by transforming the model to a user-limited range of discrete transformations $T_i \in \mathcal{T}$ within the transformation class.
+For each transformed model $M_i^t = T_i M$ the similarity measure is calculated between M^t and the corresponding representation of the search image.
 The representation can, for example, be described by the raw gray values in both images (e.g., when using the normalized cross correlation or the sum of absolute differences) or by the corresponding binarized edges (e.g., when using the Hausdorff distance).
 The maximum or minimum of the match metric then indicates the pose of the recognized object.

-2.1.
-Normalized Cross Correlation
+2.1 Normalized Cross Correlation